Geneva Botanical Garden: Plant collections

-The botanical garden includes a living collection of 10,000 species of 249 different families from around the world, and a historical herbarium of nearly 6 million botanical specimens.
-The library of over 220,000 volumes.
+The botanical garden includes a living collection of 10'000 species of 249 different families from around the world.
+The library of over 220'000 volumes.

 The living collection is divided into several sections: an arboretum, rock gardens and banks of protected plants, medicinal and useful plants, greenhouses, horticultural plants (including a "garden of scent and touch").
 The garden also incorporates a zoo dedicated to conservation and the Botanicum (a family space) near the lake.